SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/copy-results-to-discovery-mailboxes.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: Admin
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: bff2ce89-9e6f-494a-bd6a-2f2011507845
-description: "Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange 2016."
+description: "Summary: Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange 2016."
 ---

 # Copy eDiscovery search results to a discovery mailbox

-Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange 2016.
+ **Summary**: Learn how to copy the results of an In-Place eDiscovery search to a discovery mailbox in Exchange 2016.

 After you create an In-Place eDiscovery search in Exchange Server 2016, you can use the Exchange admin center (EAC) to copy the results to a discovery mailbox.
 You can also use the Exchange Management Shell to start an eDiscovery search that was created using the **New-MailboxSearch** cmdlet, which will copy the results to the discovery mailbox that was specified when you created the search.

-## Before you begin
+## What do you need to know before you begin?

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "In-Place eDiscovery" entry in the [Messaging policy and compliance permissions in Exchange 2016](../../permissions/feature-permissions/policy-and-compliance-permissions.md) topic.